The wild coast of Catalonia

 You can reach the town of Tossa de Mar five kilometres away with a good hour's walk along a lovely coastal route.
 The well-marked walking route follows the wild, hilly coastline through a pristine nature conservation area.
 Sturdy footwear and a camera are recommended.

 You will find the illustrated starting points, the detailed route and a topographical map in the tour folder.

 Additional information can be requested from the reception desk.

 Tossa de Mar

-The small fishing village of Tossa de Mar is just 5 km from Camping Pola.
+The small fishing village of Tossa de Mar is just 5 km from Giverola Resort.
 With its quaint houses and spectacular flowers, the medieval old town perched on a hill has a special charm all its own.
-At the same time, Tossa boasts a lively holiday atmosphere with countless galleries, bars, restaurants and little shops selling souvenirs and local products.
-The beaches – especially in summer – are hopping and on the water too, with numerous daily boats along the rugged coastline from Pola to Tossa de Mar.
-A shuttle bus also runs between Giverola Resort (next to the campsite) and Tossa de Mar.
+At the same time, Tossa boasts a lively holiday atmosphere with numerous galleries, bars, restaurants and little shops selling souvenirs and local products.
+The beaches – especially in summer – are hopping.
+And on the water too, with numerous daily boats from Giverola and Pola along the rugged coastline to Tossa.
+A hotel shuttle bus also runs between Giverola Resort and Tossa de Mar.